All Blogs

 What are the different types of state surveys for nursing homes?

-Nursing homes can face different types of surveys, such as routine, follow-up, and complaint-based surveys.
+Nursing homes face different types of surveys, such as routine, follow-up, and complaint-based surveys.